Prepare and efile Your South Carolina Tax Return

 South Carolina has one annual sales tax holiday.
 During this holiday, certain items are exempt from South Carolina sales tax.

-Refer to the chart below for all South Carolina sales tax holidays for 2018.
+Refer to the chart below for all South Carolina sales tax holidays for 2019.
+We will update it as soon as the state tax agency releases the dates.

 |Sales Tax Holiday Dates